Raptus/raptus.torii/README.txt

 Tests
 =====
-Sorry, but no automated test are existing sadly.
+Sorry, but sadly there exist no automated tests.
 This project was created on SnowLeopard and was running on plone 3 and plone 4.